 - Alternate between milk and reserved flour mixture; blend until there are no streaks of flour remaining.
 Don't overmix.

-- Bake 45 to 55 minutes or until a wooden skewer or cake tester inserted in the centre of the cake comes out clean.
-Allow the cake to cool 10 minutes in the pan before removing, then allow to fully cool on a cooling rack before glazing.
+- Bake for 45 to 55 minutes or until a wooden skewer or cake tester inserted in the centre of the cake comes out clean.
+Allow the cake to cool for 10 minutes in the pan.
+Then remove the cake from the pan and allow to fully cool on a cooling rack before glazing.

 Icing Sugar Glaze